Last updated: June 20, 2026

 | Emergency proof | Shows urgency | Eviction papers, shutoff notice, job loss letter, repair bill |

-If you need birth certificates, school supplies, transportation, or baby items while you are waiting, ASMOM’s baby supplies, transportation help, and community support pages may help you find local options.
+If you need baby supplies, transportation, or local family help while you wait, check ASMOM’s baby supplies, transportation help, and community support pages.

 Common mistakes that slow down help